Install Portfolio-synode

 This will uninstall the Windows services.

-Then uninstall python modules:
+Then uninstall python packages:

 pip uninstall synode.py3